libvips/vips-bench/README.md

 The peakmem.pl program doesn't seem to be working correctly, investigate.

 The Octave test (vips.m) segvs for me on Ubuntu 13.04, try again later.

+why is vips-cc faster than vips-c? is seq broken?